timescale/docs/timescaledb/how-to-guides/connecting/azure-data-studio.md

 1. Start `Azure Data Studio`.
 1. Click the `New Connection` icon in the `SERVERS`page.
 1. In the form that pops up, go to `Connection type` and select `PostgreSQL` from the drop-down.
-To connect to the TimescaleDB hosted on your local machine or on a remote server.
 Fill in the fields using the server name, user name, port, and password for your Managed Service for TimescaleDB service.
 For description of the settings in `Connection Details`, see [Connection Detais][connection-details].

    <img class="main-content__illustration"src="https://s3.amazonaws.com/assets.timescale.com/docs/images/mst_connection_screen.png"alt="Connection screen for Managed Service for TimescaleDB service"/>

+1. Click `Advanced`.
+1. Type the port number in the `Port` field and click `OK`.
 1. Select `Connect`.

 After successfully connecting, your server opens in the `SERVERS`sidebar.